Key Takeaways

 The knowledge base preparation checklist covers this audit in full.
 Run it before your first demo call.

-The Five-Question Vendor Evaluation Framework
+The Six-Question Vendor Evaluation Framework

 This framework applies whether you're evaluating MatrixFlows, Zendesk AI, Intercom, Ada, or building on OpenAI directly.
 Same questions, same sequence, same pass/fail criteria.
 Vendors who pass it are built for production.
 Vendors who fail it are built for the sales cycle.